Barbara, Gaza: British Mandate of Palestine

-At the end of the Mandate Period, the above-mentioned mosque, built late 1500, was still standing, and in addition the village center contained a number of shops.
+At the end of the Mandate Period, the above-mentioned mosque, built late 16th century, was still standing, and in addition the village center contained a number of shops.
 An elementary school was founded in 1921, and by 1947 it had 252 students.
 Barbara was also known for its long rugs, al-mazawid, which were woven by the women of the village.